 The Children's Bureau conducts the CFSRs, which are periodic reviews of state child welfare systems, to achieve three goals:

 - Ensure conformity with federal child welfare requirements

 - Determine what is actually happening to children and families as they are engaged in child welfare services

 - Assist states in helping children and families achieve positive outcomes

 After a CFSR is completed, states develop a Program Improvement Plan (PIP) to address areas in their child welfare services that need improvement.

-This section includes information, legislation, policies, fact sheets, and tentative schedules for the CFSRs.
+This section includes information, legislation, policies, and fact sheets for the CFSRs.
 It also includes issues of the Child and Family Services Reviews Update newsletter.